 In MathML 2.0, a declare has been restricted to occur only at the beginning of a math element.
-Thus, there is no difference between the two possible scope values and the scope attribute may be safely ionored.
+Thus, there is no difference between the two possible scope values and the scope attribute may be safely ignored.
 The global attribute value has been deprecated for this role as local better represents the concept.
 Ideally, one would like to make document-wide declarations by setting the value of the scope attribute to be global-document.
 However, the proper mechanism for document-wide declarations very much depends on details of the way in which XML will be embedded in HTML, future XML style sheet mechanisms, and the underlying Document Object Model.
 Since these supporting technologies are still in flux at present, the MathML specification does not include global-document as a pre-defined value of the scope attribute.
 It is anticipated, however, that this issue will be revisited in future revisions of MathML as supporting technologies stabilize.
-In the near term, MathML implementors that wish to simulate the effect of a document-wide declarations to each individual math element in the document.
+In the near term, MathML implementors that wish to simulate the effect of a document-wide declaration are encouraged to pre-process documents in order to distribute document-wide declarations to each individual math element in the document.